Phillip N. Butler: Capture

 After ejecting, he covered over 70 mi in four days with nothing to eat or drink other than what he could find on the jungle floor.
 On the fourth day, the North Vietnamese, using dogs, were able to track him down and capture him.
 Butler went down near the North Vietnamese city of Vinh.

 Butler was moved around to ten different prisons in North Vietnam over the next seven years and ten months.

 Butler was first reported missing and then mistakenly reported killed in action.
 The erroneous news of his death was published in his home town of Tulsa, Oklahoma.

 In 1965 Butler was placed in the same cell with Carlyle "Smitty" Harris, Lieutenant Robert Peel and Robert H. Shumaker.
 Harris taught the others a special code that he had learned at a survival training.
 This tap code enabled the prisoners to communicate with quiet taps on the walls of the cells.

 After the death of Ho Chi Minh in September 1969 the treatment of the US POWs improved.

 After release

 After recovery from his injuries and a difficult divorce Butler attended graduate school while in the Navy.
-Butler earned a Ph.D. in Sociology at UC San Diego and worked as a Navy Organizational Effectiveness consultant and a professor of management at the U.S. Naval Postgraduate School in Monterey, CA. Butler retired from the Navy as a Commander in 1981.
+Butler earned a Ph.D. in Sociology at UC San Diego and worked as a Navy Organizational Effectiveness consultant and a professor of management at the U.S. Naval Postgraduate School in Monterey, CA. Butler was promoted to the rank of Captain in October of 1980 but he elected to retire early from the Navy as a Commander in June 1981.